KRFOSS/kali-docs/arm/raspberry-pi-with-luks-full-disk-encryption-2/index.md

 We now need to update the `/etc/fstab` file, this is a configuration file on the system that contains all available disks, disk partitions, and what options to use when handling them.

 Currently it is populated with the UUID of the root filesystem, and we need it to point at the encrypted filesystem that we will be making.
-In this example, we've commented out what the previous root device's UUID, and point at `/dev/mapper/crypt` which is what our encrypted filesystem will mount as, once we create it.
+In this example, we've commented out what the previous root device's UUID, and point at `/dev/mapper/crypt` which is what our encrypted filesystem will mount as, once we create it:

 ```console
 ┌──(root㉿kali)-[/]